-NATH X (3)

-BEGINNING ALGEBRA
+MATH X (3) BEGINNING ALGEBRA

-ATH TOR EST Prerequisite: Completion of Math 51 or satisfactory score on mathematics placement test.
+Prerequisite: Completion of Math 51 or satisfactory score on mathematics placement test.
 A one-semester course which covers the material generally included in a full year high school algebra course.
+(Nontransferable, AA/AS degree only)

-MATH A (3)
+MATH A (3) INTERMEDIATE ALGEBRA

-INTERMEDIATE ALGEBRA

 Prerequisite: Math X. This one semester course is equivalent to a second year algebra course offered a full year in high school.
-Topics covered include the real number system, polynomials, rational expressions, exponential and radical forms, linear and quadratic equations, relations, functions and graphs, systems of equations and inequalities.
+Topics covered include the real number system, polynomials, rational expressions, exponential and radical forms, linear and quadratic real number system, polynomials, rational expressions, exponential and radical forms, linear and quadratic equations, relations, functions and graphs, systems of equations and inequalities.
+(Nontransferable, AA/AS degree only)